Second Gilded Age

-The Second Gilded Age or New Gilded Age is a proposed time period of United States history said to have begun between the 1980s and 2010s and continued up to the present.
+The Second Gilded Age is a proposed time period of United States history said to have begun between the 1980s and 2010s and continued up to the present.
 The Second Gilded Age is so named for its resemblance to the First Gilded Age of the 1870s to 1890s, a period marked by laissez-faire capitalism, political corruption, and wealth inequality.
 Historians disagree over what exact time period constitutes the Second Gilded Age, while others argue that no such period exists.

-Those who suggest the U.S. is in a Second Gilded Age say that it started with the implementation of neoliberal policies along with the junk bonds scandal in the 1980s and continued with the dot-com bubble of the 1990s, collateralized debt obligations of the 2000s, and 1 percent of the 2010s.
-These proposals largely agree that wealth inequality and political corruption are as rampant as in the First Gilded Age.
-Others argue that race relations and civil rights comparisons are more apparent.
+The Second Gilded Age has been proposed several times, starting in the late 20th century.
+Proposed start times include the junk bonds scandal in the 1980s, the dot-com bubble of the 1990s, the collateralized debt obligations of the 2000s, and the 1 percent of the 2010s.
+These proposals largely agree that wealth inequality and political corruption are as rampant as in the First Gilded Age, due in part to the implementation of neoliberal policies.
+Other proposals argue that race relations and civil rights comparisons are more apparent.

 Other authors dispute the characterization, arguing the similarities to the First Gilded Age are merely surface level.
-These authors claim that underlying causes of the Second Gilded Age differ from the First Gilded Age, and thus the underlying solutions must differ as well.
+These authors claim that the underlying causes of the Second Gilded Age differ from those of the First Gilded Age, and thus the underlying solutions must differ as well.

 Causes

 Economists and historians often cite shareholder primacy as one of the main factors of the Second Gilded Age.
-Shareholder primacy has been criticized for putting the needs of corporate owners over the needs of workers.
+Shareholder primacy has been criticized for putting the interests of corporate owners over the needs of workers.

 Comparisons

 Economics

-The Second Gilded Age has seen an increase in wealth inequality due in part to the Great Recession and deregulation stemming from the Reagan era.
 According to Henry Giroux, the United States has entered a Second Gilded Age "more savage and anti-democratic than its predecessor" as a result of the implementation of neoliberalism and contemporary market fundamentalism.

 Many authors draw comparisons between the obscene fortunes of Gilded Age figures such as William Randolph Hearst and Second Gilded Age figures such as Elon Musk, both men who took control of media empires to push political agendas.
 Where Hearst took control of newspapers, Musk took control of the platform formerly known as Twitter.
 Hearst and Musk have both been criticized for using their newly acquired empires to spread misinformation and antisemitism.